rytswd/get-gitops-k8s/README.md

 - `playground` (single directory structure)
 - `sealed-secrets` (based on Helm)

-These are just a few examples to get started with.
+These are just a few examples to get started with, and you can add more as you like.

+Argo CD supports 3 types of K8s resource bundle:

+- single directory with K8s yamls
+- Helm Chart
+- Kustomize

 ## HOW: Fork -> Replace -> Ready!